rovati/agnostic-serverless/project/apache-components/database/README.md

 `database:databaseName`

 The component provides only producer endpoints.
+It supports the same configuration as the `camel-jdbc` component.